Arjuna797/Smart-supply-chain-resourcing-engine/README.md

 ---

-## 👨‍💻 About Me
+## 👨‍💻 About This Project
 I built this project to bridge the gap between raw procurement data and intelligent, automated decision-making for materials management teams.
-Having seen how manufacturing companies in India lose crores annually due to reactive supply chain management, I wanted to build something that shifts the approach from **"find out after it's too late"** to **"predict and act before it happens."**
+Having seen how manufacturing companies lose crores annually due to reactive supply chain management, I wanted to build something that shifts the approach from **"find out after it's too late"** to **"predict and act before it happens."**

 This project combines my interest in **Machine Learning**, **ERP/procurement operations**, and **real-world Indian business context** — using a free, open-source tech stack deployable by anyone.

-- 📍 Based in Pune, Maharashtra
+- 📍 Based in Maharashtra India
 - 🎓 Interest in Supply Chain Analytics, ML for Tabular Data, Business Intelligence
 - 🔧 Tech: Python · Pandas · XGBoost · Scikit-Learn · Streamlit · SQLite · Plotly